Export Requirements for Chile

 - Day, month, and year of slaughter or packing.

 - Product certified for export on or after February 1, 2012, must include USDA quality grade designation (the protective covering in which the cuts are placed must have the grade or grade shield on it).
+(See Note)

 Note: Applying labeling features to inner bags either requires inclusion of all required features in accordance with 9 CFR 317.2 or sketch approval for the deviation (absence of some features) according to 9 CFR 317.7 if all required features are not included.
 Labeling of inner bags can be done by using pressure sensitive labels which adhere to the inner bags.
 If pressure sensitive labels are used, they should stick well to the inner bag and not fall off when attached to vacuum-packaged or bagged products.
+An insert with the label information and AMS grade inside of each cryovac sealed package is acceptable in lieu of embossing the same information and grade on each closed bag.
+This grade label insert must comply with FSIS and AMS requirements, and can not be placed in a carton with multiple unlabeled and graded product.
+Each grade must be separate and identifiable.

 - Nutritional Labeling